“Nowhere can the precept ‘know thyself’ be so fully realized as in a school of true expression.” --College catalog, 1905

 - 2000s: Enhanced student activities, opportunities, and experiences through campus-wide initiatives and programs

-- 2013: Appointment of Kwang-Wu Kim, D.M.A., as the 10th President and CEO of the College, implementing “Achieving Our Greatness: A Strategic Plan for Columbia College Chicago” in 2015.
+- 2013: Appointment of Kwang-Wu Kim, D.M.A., as the 10th President and CEO of the College, implementing “Achieving Our Greatness: A Strategic Plan for Columbia College Chicago” in 2015 and has directed a campus-wide refashioning of college curriculum and an institution-wide commitment to diversity, equity, and inclusion.